 Designed for ease of operation the Kelvin Hughes Electronic Chart Display and Information System (ECDIS) provides the operator with an intuitive and clear display of relevant information.
 This advanced decision making tool enhances safety and efficiency at sea.
 The Kelvin Hughes range of displays are Type Approved and designed with multifunction and flexibility in mind.
-Providing a platform for ECDIS compliance, a route to paperless navigation as well as options to operate as a radar, chart radar and Conning display, a single workstation can be a dedicated ECDIS or operate as a wider integrated bridge or navigator's workstation.
+Providing a platform for ECDIS compliance, a route to paperless navigation as well as options to operate as a radar and chart radar, a single workstation can be a dedicated ECDIS or operate as a wider integrated bridge or navigator's workstation.

 The IMO amendment to SOLAS in 2009 means that all large passenger, tanker and cargo ships will be obliged to fit ECDIS on a rolling timetable that began in July 2012.
 All ships carrying ECDIS will also be required to train their navigation crew in the correct and safe use of ECDIS.

 A complete package from Kelvin Hughes removes the complexity of multi-sourcing hardware and Electronic Navigation Charts (ENCs).
 Kelvin Hughes with its global service capability will manage both equipment and data to ensure that your vessels are always kept legal and safe.
 A Kelvin Hughes ECDIS solution can be tailored to individual customer requirements and can range from the supply of a single piece of ECDIS hardware through to a complete package.

 Kelvin Hughes ECDIS is available in a variety of hardware configurations to meet the needs of different vessel types and operational scenarios.
 It can be supplied in options ranging from a single Desktop retrofit system or as part of a fully inter-switched bridge system.

 Display options include 22" and 26" screens, pedestal, desktop and console mount.
 For non pedestal configurations the processing unit requires siting appropriately.